 And of course, don’t forget to check your enemies’ bodies.
 Their gear and the contents of their pockets are a crucial source of loot.

-Unless you got absurdly lucky, someone got hurt in your last combat.
+Unless you got absurdly lucky or absurdly good, someone got hurt in your last combat.
 To reiterate: hit points are the most important limited resource because when you run out of them you lose.
 Death is a real and present danger in Pathfinder 2e, and one of the most important things you can do to avoid an early death is to keep your hit points high.

 You have numerous options for restoring hit points.
 What options are available to you will vary depending on your character and your party.
 No two parties will be the same, but make sure that your party has at least one of the options below.